Find the best immigration program for you. Take our free immigration quiz and we’ll tell you the best immigration programs for you!

 Maximum Emergency Fund (6 months of expenses): $5,620 x 6 = $33,720

 If saving three to six months of expenses feels intimidating, don’t worry—you don’t have to reach this goal overnight.
-Here’s a breakdown of how to approach it:
+Here’s a breakdown of how you could approach it:

 If everything is in one account, it’s hard to know what’s daily living costs and what your emergency fund looks like.
 Setting up a separate account for your emergency fund provides clarity.

 Start with a smaller, more manageable goal, like saving $1,000-$2,000 as your initial emergency fund.
-This amount is enough to cover minor, urgent expenses, like car repairs or a dental emergency.
-Not sure how?
-Check out this post and our tips below.
+This amount may enough to cover minor, urgent expenses, like car repairs or a dental emergency.

 Adjust your emergency fund goal based on your current stability and needs.
-If you’re just starting out in Canada and still figuring out monthly expenses, a three-month target is a reasonable starting point.
-If you feel less financially secure, consider aiming for a six-month cushion.
+If you’re just starting out in Canada and still figuring out monthly expenses, a three-month target might be a reasonable starting point.
+If you feel less financially secure due to being new at your job or because you have a baby on the way, consider aiming for a six-month cushion.

-Reconsider your emergency fund goal every six months or so to ensure it still matches your financial situation and comfort level.
+Reconsider your emergency fund goal routinely to ensure it still matches your financial situation and comfort level.
+It could be a good idea to consider it every six months, or at least annually.

 Building an emergency fund doesn’t have to be overwhelming.
-Here are some simple steps to get started, based on advice from top financial experts:
+Here are some simple steps to get started:

 Track your expenses to see where your money goes each month.
 This can reveal areas to cut back and free up money for your emergency fund.
 For example, reducing non-essential costs like dining out or subscription services and then saving that money instead can make a big difference.